ASU-EGR314-2025-S-201/ASU-EGR314-2025-S-201.github.io/docs/03-IdeationAndConceptGeneration.md

 - **Sensor-based controlled response.** The majority of this section will be handled by Eric.

-- **Actuator response.** The majority of this section will be handled by Bradley.
+- **Actuator response.** The majority of this section will be handled by Bradley and Tony.

 ## **Exhibit FAQ's**
 **1. What kinds of cues will you provide to make the use of your device easier?**